-Small classes so students actively participate in their learning and have abundant opportunities to interact with professors and peers.
-Students complete a capstone project that may be an independent research, an internship, or completion of field camp.
-Geology classes at UC are strongly infused with field experiences in the form of field trips during laboratories, or as larger weekend trips to Vermont and the Adirondacks.GEOSCIENCE AT UC
+Actively participate in your learning with abundant opportunities to interact with your professors and peers.
+Capstone projects may be an independent research, an internship, or completion of field camp.
+Classes are strongly infused with field experiences in the form of field trips, or as larger weekend trips to Vermont and the Adirondacks.Learn More

 Tools of the Trade

-Geology Department equipment includes sieves, a Ro-Tap shaker, and hydrometers, multiple current meters, stereo microscopes and a differential interference contrast microscope for microfossil analysis, rock cutting and thin-sectioning equipment and microscopes for petrographic analysis; a gravimeter and a collection of local- to continental-scale topographic and geologic maps and aerial photographs for structural geologic studies.
+Equipment for sedimentological analysis, including sieves, a Ro-Tap shaker, and hydrometers, multiple current meters, stereo microscopes and a differential interference contrast microscope for microfossil analysis, rock cutting and thin-sectioning equipment and microscopes for petrographic analysis, and a collection of local- to continental-scale topographic and geologic maps and aerial photographs for structural geologic studies.

 Utica University Value

 Voices from across the College community talk about the value of a Utica College education.